-A RATA was performed on the mercury CEMS in accordance with the requirements specified in Section 4.1.1.5 of Appendix A, 40 CFR Part 63, Subpart UUUUU on February 17 and 18, 2015.
-A complete report of that RATA including the passing test results and the testing contractor's methods and quality assurance tests was provided to the MDEQ-AQD in April 2015.
-Table 4 presents a summary of the RATA results from that report.
+A RATA was completed on the mercury CEMS in accordance with the requirements specified in Section 4.1.1.5 of Appendix A, 40 CFR Part 63, Subpart UUUUU on August 8-9, 2016.
+A complete report of that RATA including the passing test results and the testing contractor's methods and quality assurance tests are included in Attachment 5.
+Table 4 presents a summary of the RATA results.